lvgl/lv_binding_micropython/README.md

 from ili9XXX import ili9341
 disp = ili9341()

-# Import XPT2046 driver and initalize it
+# Import XPT2046 driver and initialize it

 from xpt2046 import xpt2046
 touch = xpt2046()